-OBKG is initiated when GENERATE PUBLIC KEY PAIR command is sent to the ASE to initialize or update the value of an RSA key pair when the ASE is in Operational state.
-The GENERATE PUBLIC KEY PAIR command does not create a new data object.
+OBKG is initiated when a command is sent to the ASE to initialize or update the value of a key pair when the ASE is in Operational state.
 This command only generates new values for private key and public key and returns the public key value in its response.

 On-Board Key Generation has several advantages: